haberdashPI/vscode-master-key/notes.md

           (and an future binding files)
         - make sure it is prominently in the getting started section
 - [ ] visual documentation improvements
-    - [ ] the visual documentation could show a hint about the command to toggle between binding modifiers (and show the default key binding)
+    - [X] the visual documentation could show a hint about the command to toggle between binding modifiers (and show the default key binding)
     - [X] currently keybindings are sorted from highest to lowest frequency modifiers across all modes.
 This should really be a feature per mode, so that the most relevant bindings for a given mode are visible immediately.
-    - [ ] visual documentation could highlighlt the most recently pressed key in the same way that status bar shows the most recently pressed binding
+    - [ ] visual documentation could highlight the most recently pressed key in the same way that status bar shows the most recently pressed binding
 - [ ] improve key suggestions
     - [ ] use section headers (and their level) to create tree for the key suggestions